 In our reduced model, the protein that makes the pore provides the strong structure that allows balance between steric effects of ionic excluded volume and electrostatic effects of ionic charge.
-The protein provides polarization charges at dielectric boundaries to 'amplify' the electrostatic effects.
-Selectivity arises from the balance of electrostatic attraction and steric repulsion: attraction occurs between counter ions and structural charge of protein side chains; repulsion arises from steric competition for space (26,27) between mobile ions like Na+ and structural ions (amino acid side chains tethered to the channel protein).
+The protein provides polarization charges at dielectric boundaries to amplify the electrostatic effects.
+Selectivity arises from the balance of electrostatic attraction and steric repulsion: attraction occurs between counterions and structural charge of protein side chains; repulsion arises from steric competition for space (26,27) between mobile ions like Na+ and structural ions (amino-acid side chains tethered to the channel protein).
 Either attraction or repulsion occurs at dielectric boundaries depending on the sign of the jump in dielectric coefficient across the boundary.
-In this paper, $\varepsilon_p \leq \varepsilon_w = 80$ so that all ions induce a charge of the same sign as the ion itself-see Methods and p.5, eq.
-20 of (79).
-In this paper, the dielectric boundary force between the ion and the charge it induces in the wall of the channel are repulsive.
+In this article, $\varepsilon_p \leq$ $\varepsilon{\rm w} = 80$, so that all ions induce a charge of the same sign as the ion itself (see Methods and Eq.
+20 of Nadler et al. (79)).
+In this article, the dielectric boundary force between the ion and the charge it induces in the wall of the channel are repulsive.

 Physiologically, Na channels like DEKA need to conduct Na+ while excluding K+ and Ca2+.
 At the same time, Na+ current needs to be as large (and quickly turned on) as possible so the action potential can propagate as rapidly as possible.
 In our model of a small, dense selectivity filter (Fig. 1), the DEKA Na channel excludes K+ by steric repulsion arising from excluded volume.
-This kind of selectivity filter, however, reduces Na+ occupancy as well as K+ occupancy (Fig. 8B).
+This kind of selectivity filter, however, reduces Na+ occupancy as well as K+ occupancy (Fig. 8 B).
 To maximize the Na+ current, Na+ occupancy can be increased (while still excluding K+) by surrounding the selectivity filter with a low-dielectric coefficient protein (Fig. 9).
-The dielectric sheath always increases occupancy in these highly-charged channels because it amplifies the electrostatics of the unoccupied filter-but this does not affect Na/K ratio at all (Fig. 8A).
-The low-dielectric sheath has the added benefit of excluding Ca2+ (Fig. 10B) because, again, the electrostatics of the filter is amplified by the low-dielectric protein.
-The role of the dielectric (and electrostatics) in our results is different from that proposed by Corry and Chung (87), who do not consider the size selectivity between Na^+ and K^+ .
+The dielectric sheath always increases occupancy in these highly-charged channels because it amplifies the electrostatics of the unoccupied filter, but this does not affect Na/K ratio at all (Fig. 8 A).
+The low-dielectric sheath has the added benefit of excluding Ca^{2+} (Fig. 10 B) because, again, the electrostatics of the filter is amplified by the low-dielectric protein.
+The role of the dielectric (and electrostatics) in our results is different from that proposed by Corry and Chung (87), who do not consider the size selectivity between Na+ and K+.

-In comparing our results on Ca^{2+} channels in this and other papers (24-27,30-48,142,143) it is important to note the different range of Ca^{2+} concentrations: we simulate physiological Ca^{2+} concentrations down to 10^{-5} M using the Grand Canonical Ensemble (see Methods).
+In comparing our results on Ca^{2+} channels in this and other articles (24-27,30-48,142,143) it is important to note the different range of Ca^{2+} concentrations: we simulate physiological Ca^{2+} concentrations down to 10^{-5} M using the grand canonical ensemble (see Methods).
 Corry and Chung use Ca^{2+} concentrations of 1.8×10^{-2} M, some $10^4 \times$ larger than those inside cells.
 Extrapolation of properties over a range of 3-4 orders of magnitude is always problematic, particularly when properties are known experimentally to change dramatically over that range.

 Our model accounts for several classical experiments.
 For example, Na channels are known not to show single file behavior (7,54,144) in contrast to K channels (145) and this result is hard to explain in classical models of Na channels as long narrow pores.
 In our model, the lack of single filing is a natural consequence of the low occupancy of the channel.
-Ions do not encounter each other often enough to force single file behavior.
-Long narrow channels need not have single file behavior if their occupancy is low.
-Single file behavior can arise in many ways (30,46)
+Ions do not encounter each other often enough to force singlefile behavior.
+Long narrow channels need not have single-file behavior if their occupancy is low.
+Single-file behavior can arise in many ways (30,46)